cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ~~~
 Input:

-  G: Generator of group with prime order q
+  G: Generator of group GG with prime order q
   Y: Signer public key
   M: Point on G
   Z: Point on G
+  H_3: A hash function from GG to a bitstring of length L modelled as a random oracle

 Output: